 - Work under the direction of planners and emergency managers

 - Engage with a spectrum of leaders: mayor’s office to activists to residents

 This partly-funded by Reaveley Engineers and the Global Change Sustainability Center studio course provides students with conceptual knowledge and hands-on experience with community-based disaster planning.
-Students will present their work at the 2021 Utah Disaster Resilience Symposium to be held in Salt Lake City in Fall 2021.
-Students must apply to be enrolled in the course.
+Students will present their work at the Utah Disaster Resilience Symposium to be held in Salt Lake City in Fall 2022.
+Students must apply to travel to Puerto Rico but they do not need to travel to be enrolled in the course.